-The application of the guideline has a supporting role in the operative implementation of the ethical principles.
-Additionally, the quideline supplements established framework quidelines such as the finance policy for controversial business areas.
+The application of the guideline has a supporting role in the operative implementation of the code of conduct.
+Additionally, the guideline supplements established framework guidelines such as the finance policy for controversial business areas.

 Taxes at Deutsche Hypo

 The "Taxes at Deutsche Hypo" policy is a commitment to comply with the obligation to establish adequate processes and controls to ensure that fiscal requirements are adhered to, and to promote the Bank's social reputation and to consolidate its relationships with government agencies, tax authorities and its customers.